vizv/scripts/docs/prioritize.rst

 This script also provides an overlay that is managed by the `overlay` framework.
-A panel is added to the info sheet for buildings that are queued for construction.
-If a unit has taken the construction job, their name will be listed.
+A panel is added to the info sheet for buildings that are queued for construction or destruction.
+If a unit has taken the job, their name will be listed.
 Click on the name to zoom to the unit.
 There is also a toggle button for high priority status for the job.
-Toggle it on if the job is not being taken and you need it to be built quickly.
+Toggle it on if the job is not being taken and you need it to be completed quickly.